In this guide

 Property ownership with borrowings

-The superannuation rules allow an SMSF to use borrowed money to acquire an asset, including property.
+The super rules currently allow an SMSF to use borrowed money to acquire an asset, including property.
 These borrowing arrangements specific to an SMSF are referred to as limited recourse borrowing arrangements (LRBAs).

 Any property purchased via an LRBA must be held in a separate holding (custodian) trust and this overall structure protects the SMSF from the risks associated with borrowing money.
 The holding trust and its trustee(s) do nothing other than act as the legal owner of the asset, which is why this is often referred to as a ‘bare trust’.

-The SMSF trustees are the beneficial owner of the property acquired under the LRBA.
-Any income generated by the property would be paid to the SMSF and any expenses associated with the property would be paid by the SMSF.
+The SMSF trustees are the beneficial owners of the property acquired under the LRBA.
+Any income generated by the property would be paid to the SMSF, and any expenses associated with the property would be paid by the SMSF.

 Pros

-• Borrowing may allow SMSF trustees to acquire an asset that it may not otherwise have been able to afford.
+- Borrowing may allow SMSF trustees to acquire an asset that they may not otherwise be able to afford.

 Cons